 And make sure you leverage employer-sponsored retirement accounts first.
 If you're working and your company offers a 401(k) plan, consider maxing that out before contributing to an IRA, or at least take full advantage of the employer match, Myers suggests.
 Contributing to your 401(k) can “really turbocharge your savings because not only are your pretax dollars being taken out of your paycheck, but the company is matching that amount,” he says.
 “So not taking advantage of that in order to put money in an IRA typically is not the right move.”

-Bear in mind, though, that your 401(k) plan, which has contribution limits of $19,500, with a $6,500 catch-up provision for those over age 50, may not be enough to accumulate the savings you need or want, Ridolfi says.
+Bear in mind, though, that your 401(k) plan, which has contribution limits of $19,500, with a $6,500 catch-up provision for those over age 50 in 2021, may not be enough to accumulate the savings you need or want, Ridolfi says.
 “An IRA can help you supplement your savings in an employer-sponsored retirement plan while also taking advantage of tax-deferred or tax-free growth and gaining access to a potentially wider range of investment options.”

 Some people choose to write one $6,000 check to make their annual IRA contribution, but you can spread your payments out, Ridolfi says.
 “We see many clients treat their contribution like a bill they pay to their future self on a monthly basis.
 Some people set up a direct deposit from their employer, while others automate their contributions,” she adds.